 Emmy Award-winning anchor and correspondent Chuck Scarborough has been with NBC 4 New York since 1974.
 He serves as co-anchor of “News 4 New York” at 6 p.m. and 11 p.m.
-A veteran New York television journalist, Scarborough celebrated his 39th anniversary with NBC 4 in March 2013.
+A veteran New York television journalist, Scarborough celebrates his 40th anniversary with NBC 4 New York in March 2014.

 In addition to anchoring and covering domestic issues, Scarborough has delivered high-profile reports on a variety of topics across the globe, reporting from Europe, Russia, the Middle East, the Philippines, Mexico and South America and has hosted special news programs for NBC 4.